 Where Do Bed Bugs Bite?
 The Hidden Habits of Bed Bugs

-Where Bed bugs Love to Bite the Most
+Where Bed Bugs Love to Bite the Most

 While bed bugs can bite anywhere on the body, they tend to go for areas where the skin is thinner and exposed during sleep.
 The most common bite locations include the face, neck, arms, hands, and legs.
 These areas have easy access to blood vessels, making them perfect feeding spots.